-Unlike some towns, Buckeye isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Buckeye are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Buckeye is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Buckeye is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Buckeye who work in office and administrative support (14.13%), sales jobs (10.55%), and management occupations (8.88%).
+There are especially a lot of people living in Buckeye who work in office and administrative support (15.17%), sales jobs (10.52%), and management occupations (8.85%).

 The most common language spoken in Buckeye is English.
 Other important languages spoken here include Spanish and Vietnamese.